-Lisa Palazzi, CPSS, PWS; Gary Cooper; and Lisa Schlender attended a two-day course covering everything from soils, mound identification and the gopher’s natural history, to the Endangered Species Act, the federal law that regulates Mazama Pocket Gophers and other listed animal species.
+Lisa Palazzi, CPSS, PWS, and Lisa Schlender attended a two-day course covering everything from soils, mound identification and the gopher’s natural history, to the Endangered Species Act, the federal law that regulates Mazama Pocket Gophers and other listed animal species.
 Both the training and exam included classroom and field time.

-Lisa Palazzi is a Certified Professional Soil and Wetland Scientist, Gary Cooper is a Senior Planner, and Lisa Schlender has a Biology degree.
+Lisa Palazzi is a Certified Professional Soil and Wetland Scientist, and Lisa Schlender has a Biology degree.

 This qualifies each of them to be used as resources to differentiate between mole mounds and Mazama Pocket Gopher mounds.
 People on the USFWS website list are the only non-governmental employees recognized to make this distinction.